pkopparla/ContainerizeSatimagePreview/README.md

 after adding files to be committed.
 It does some whitespaces checks and black standard linting.

-Sep 15 2021
+## Using this pipeline with AWS Lambda

+You can package up the Docker image for use as a Lambda function using `sam`.
+Make sure you have AWS credentials located at `~/.aws`.
+The AWS Lambda interface client is included in the requirements as `awslambdaric` and the entrypoint for the Lambda function is defined in the both the `template.yaml` and `Dockerfile` using the script `src/entry_script.sh`.
+See here for references on creating Lambda functions from custom Docker images: [Tutorial](https://docs.aws.amazon.com/lambda/latest/dg/images-create.html#images-create-from-alt).

-A minimal example is now working with `sam`.
+A minimal example is now working with `sam`

-Try
-`sam build` followed by `sam local invoke`
-It will create an image preview for the local files stored under the download folder and upload to an S3 bucket named `testpushkarbucket`.
+Try `sam build` followed by `sam local invoke -e newmessage.json` This simulates a landsat bucket event for a new scene, which triggers the pipeline and uploads to the preview image an S3 bucket named `testpushkarbucket` tagged with current time.
+Because this is not a public access bucket you will need to change this to your own bucket.
 More notes to follow.

 TBD:

 ---

 - Add a few more unit tests for when commands error out
-- Find an easy way to put this onto a Lambda function which is triggered by new scenes uploaded to the Landsat PDS bucket.
-Currently, the Docker image is quite huge at 1.6 GB.
-Some demo code for this already exists in this [repo](https://github.com/pkopparla/LandsatThumnails).
+- Tried uploading image to ECR and creating a Lambda function with it.
+GDAL CLI commands throw errors, even though they work fine with `sam local invoke`.
+Needs debugging, maybe refactor to GDAL python bindings?
+- Figure out how to securely pass AWS credentials to access requester pays bucket without passing secret keys in plaintext.

 Acknowledgements: Thanks to Dr. Ameen Najjar for the idea to try this.
-I looked to this [repo](https://github.com/eoameen/landsat8_fetch_scene) as a reference.